primiano/perfetto-docs/docs/analysis/trace-processor.md

   * This allows _dynamic casting_ of a row to its most specific type
   * For example, for if a row in the `track` is actually a `process_counter_track`, it's type column will be `process_counter_track`

-The above rules are best summarised in this diagram.
+This is best summarised in this diagram.

 TODO: add a diagram with the columns in SQL hierarchy

-NOTE: To ensure that inheritance is performance efficient, the trace processor does not actually duplicate rows behind the scenes.
-Instead, it stores data in each row only once in large arrays and uses efficient data structures (e.g. bitvectors) to index into the arrays.